-Made to commemorate the 50th anniversary of the Civil War, this memorial quilt is in the form of an American flag with 48 stars, the number used from 1912-1959.
+Page 2 of 2 - Made to commemorate the 50th anniversary of the Civil War, this memorial quilt is in the form of an American flag with 48 stars, the number used from 1912-1959.
 The quilt is believed to have been made as a fundraiser raffle quilt for a Harrisburg, reunion of Saline County veterans, Hinant said.
 It is embroidered with the names and regiments of Civil War veterans living in Saline County, Illinois, by 1912.
 The first of the men listed here died in 1915.

 Among the names of veterans on the quilt is Barnett.

 Hinant hopes someone locally can help her with the project by providing information about the veterans in the photograph and on records or information pertaining to the GAR post in Harrisburg.